janicicpredrag/Larus/README.md

 `./larus myexample -visa "~/Isabelle2022/bin/"`

 If this folder is not given, then larus does not verify the generated proof (nor it generates the file `larus.thy`).
-In both cases (whether or not the folder is given), but is the option "-visa" is used, larus will generate a file with Isabelle proof of your theorem, in the folder "proof" (which is assumed to exist), under the name that contains the name of the input file.
+In both cases (whether or not the folder is given), but is the option `-visa` is used, larus will generate a file with Isabelle proof of your theorem, in the subfolder `proof` (which is assumed to exist), under the name that contains the name of the input file.

 ## Hints